-The Non-Linear Parameter Estimation problem (NLPE) has been the subject of numerous lectures during the past METTI schools (see [1]).
+The Non Linear Parameter Estimation problem has been the subject of numerous lectures during the past METTI schools (see [1] Thermal Measurements and Inverse Techniques, edited by Helcio R.B.
+Orlande, Olivier Fudym, Denis Maillet, Renato M. Cotta, Series: Heat Transfer, CRC Press, 770 p, 2011).
 This text aims first at gathering in a synthetic way the basic notions and tools that can be used practically to analyse NLPE problems in engineering and science.

 At the same time, it provides new insights about the tools available to:

-(i) enhance our knowledge about parameter identifiability in a given problem: which parameters can be really estimated in a given experiment and which precision can be achieved?
+(i) enhance our knowledge about parameter identifiability in a given problem (which parameters can be really estimated in a given experiment and which precision can be achieved ?),

-(ii) track the origin of pitfalls in parameter estimation problems (PEP),
+(ii) track the origin of pitfalls in PEP,

-(iii) offer new perspectives for enhancing the quality of model-based metrology (MBM) in a general way.
+(iii) offer new perspectives for enhancing the quality of MBM in a general way.

 This lecture is composed of three different parts.
 The first one gives some definitions and vocabulary precisions.
-The second one presents some useful tools to investigate NLPE: ill-conditioned PEP will be considered and analysed and the use of SVD to track the PEP's degrees of freedom will be introduced next.
-The last part of this lecture consists in presenting some techniques for enhancing the performances of estimation, such as a dimensional analysis for identifying the degrees of freedom of a given problem and a reduction of the number of parameters involved in a theoretical model to make the PEP well-conditioned.
+The second one presents some useful tools to investigate NLPE: ill-conditioned PEP will be considered and analyzed and the use of SVD to track the PEP's degrees of freedom will be introduced next.
+The last part of this lecture consists in presenting some techniques for enhancing the performances of estimation, such as a dimensional analysis for identifying the degrees of freedom of a given problem and a reduction of the number of parameters involved in a theoretical model to make the PEP well conditioned.
 As an example, the case of thermal characterization of a deposit on a substrate will be considered here.